Noeb15/Noeb15.github.io/README.md

 - Centralized-Computing-Systems
 -

-- Specialize in the complemeting of an already existant operational bussineess model with software as a service.
+- Specialize in the complementing of an already existent operational business model with software as a service.
 -